 One tactic that a facility manager explained to us was to consider the rationale behind an employee’s un-motivated attitude.
 Facility Managers need to be flexible in their style as a one-approach-fits-all mentality won’t necessarily work for each member of your maintenance team.
 By better understanding why an employee is unmotivated and creating a structure to combat their individual challenges, employees will receive the specific tools they need to do their jobs better.
-Some workers may feel relieved that a CMMS solution is in place, while others may fear it.
+Some workers may feel relieved that a CMMS software is in place, while others may fear it.
 Through consistent communication you can hone in on the specific reactions and current mind frame of each worker.
 If you don’t know where to start to motivate a specific employee, ask them.
 People are generally in tune with their own needs and can often discover solutions to their own problems if given the environment to do so.

 2. Promote schedule flexibility

 Times have changed since the days when punctuality was the most important determinant of a good worker.
 This isn’t to say that technicians should be allowed to come in 30 minutes late each day and leave whenever they want, but rather their work ethic, consistent meeting of deadlines, teamwork, and work quality should be the primary considerations of what makes a good employee.
 Being flexible with employee time shows workers that you trust them enough to get the work done and will not penalize an employee for coming in 5 minutes late or needing to leave early because their child is sick.
 It means empowering workers to meet their own timelines and that the biggest pressure they should face isn’t that of a punch card, but rather the quality of their work.
 Be understanding of worker time, but make sure to set boundaries.
 If an employee is consistently late and is not meeting their targets, take them aside to determine why.

 3. Tap into the natural leader